ginjaninja1/PosterToFolder/Readme.md

 If Emby primary image exists and destination folder.ext does not exist, copy primary image to folder.ext

 ## 🛠️ Installation
-Copy dll to plugins folder
+Copy dll to plugins folder.

-Configure a scheduled task
+Configure a scheduled task.

 ## 📖 Usage
-Test on one test path first
+Test on one test path first.

 Configure the scheduled task as desired.

 ## 🤝 Contributing